postgrespro/postgres_cluster/README.md

 ## Testing

 * `make -C contrib/mmts check` to run TAP-tests.
 * `make -C contrib/mmts xcheck` to run blockade tests.
 The blockade tests require `docker`, `blockade`, and some other packages installed, see [requirements.txt](tests2/requirements.txt) for the list.
+You might also want to gain superuser privileges to run these tests successfully.